MBoretto/Docks/na62-farm/README.md

 set the environment to */root/workspace*

-Open the widow: Help->Install New Software
+Open the widonw: Help->Install New Software
 Check avaible software, and install:

 - C/C++ Development Tools SDK